cpm0722/cpm0722.github.io/_posts/2021-01-19-Efficient-Estimation-of-Word-Representations-in-Vector-Space.md

+---
+title: Efficient Estimation Of Word Representations In Vector Space
+---

 # Efficient Estimation of Word Representations in Vector Space
 title: Efficient Estimation of Word Representations in Vector Space
 subtitle: Word2Vec